Masterminds/codl/README.md

 CODL provides the following commands. *Case is important!* These MUST be in all caps.

-- IMPORT: Import one or more Go packages.
+- `IMPORT`: Import one or more Go packages.
-- ROUTE: Add a new route
+- `ROUTE`: Add a new route
-- DOES: Add a command to a route
+- `DOES`: Add a command to a route
-- USING: Set a parameter on a command, and optionally set a default
+- `USING`: Set a parameter on a command, and optionally set a default
-- FROM: Pass a value into a parameter on a command
+- `FROM`: Pass a value into a parameter on a command
-- INCLUDES: Include another route in the present route.
+- `INCLUDES`: Include another route in the present route.

 CODL cannot tell bare words (see below) from statements.
 So if you need to use a string that exactly matches a statement name, make sure you